 Will they manage to re-activate a super rich former flame of Patsy and persuade him to marry her so that they can continue their hedonistic lifestyle after all?

 The first half of the film is set in London, where Patsy and Edina live.
-Here, they mingle with the "who is who" in show business (or so they think because the real celebrities try to avoid the two obnoxious PR ladies).
+Here, they mingle with the absolutely fabulous "who is who" in show business (or so they think because the real celebrities try to avoid the two obnoxious PR ladies).
 Many London landmarks, such as the Tower Bridge, can therefore be seen in the film.

-This was a film full of real-life starlets and cameos including Ex Spice Girl Emma Bunton, designers Stella McCartney and Jean Paul Gaultier, ex model Jerry Hall or current models such as Alexa Chung, Lily Cole and Daisy Lowe.
+Absolutely Fabulous was a film full of real-life starlets and cameos including Ex Spice Girl Emma Bunton, designers Stella McCartney and Jean Paul Gaultier, ex model Jerry Hall or current models such as Alexa Chung, Lily Cole and Daisy Lowe.
 I also really liked Rebel Wilson as the "DDNB" (= Designated Do Nothing Bitch) aka the flight attendant on the low budget airline that Edina and Patsy catch in order to escape to the South of France.

 The fact that all these celebrities could laugh about themselves in this film was really cool and refreshing.
 And of course funny for the audience as we obviously know them from other contexts.
 Overall, the performance was really good – by everyone involved!

-The final verdict: Better than expected, this Brit comedy was a good old, jolly laugh! 😀
+Better than expected, this Brit comedy was a good old, jolly laugh! 😀

-*** 3 out of 5 stars
+*** 4 out of 5 stars